antfu/talks/2024-10-19/src/slides.md

 [click] By combining all my exploration of the vite ecosystem, I extract them into the template called `Vitesse`, which somehow became quite popular.
 On top of that, I also made a variation [click] called `vitesse-webext` for browser extensions, and [click] a small library for it.

-[click] With Vite becoming more and more mature, [click] I started to migrate my blog site to Vite.
+[click] With Vite becoming more and more mature, I started to migrate my blog site to Vite.
 Along the way, I made [click] a vite plugin for compiling markdown, and [click] `vite-ssg` for static site generator (what a coincidence to our previous examples :P)

 [click] When it comes to styling, I found the project called Windi CSS, which was more like an on-demand version of Tailwind, and I started to contribute and build a plugin for it.